residing at ingynbin[1]

 lathered clumps, tumble

 [23] Shortly after, the annual novice ceremony sees the entire village dress up, men in white jackets and fresh lungyis, young women in especially colourful makeup, eyelashes looping attractively, in gold or pink outfits.
 In the fairground, a makeshift palace façade adorns a newly-erected stage on which the band performs.
-Among the children, some boys brandish plastic toys or guns, other children sip enthusiastically from plastic cups through straws, or lick ice-creams.
-A girl beside me shows off a wristwatch: the digits 9:27 shine out.
+Among the children, some boys brandish plastic toys or guns, other children sip enthusiastically from plastic cups through straws, or lick at ice-creams.
+A girl beside me shows off a wristwatch: 9:27 shines out.

 Outside, the same two workmen, one wearing a brimmed hat, continue to chip away at the thanakha bark.
-Chips fall (mostly) on the prepared sacking and, on completion, the entire debris, including straggly upper branches, is removed from the water.
+Chips fall (mostly) on the prepared sacking and, on completion, the debris, including straggly upper branches, is removed from the water.
 Meanwhile, the lake responds with increasing water surface under diminishing weed cover:

 half lake, inside my body